-HCBS Settings Violations (42 CFR §441.301(c)(4))
+HCBS Settings Violations (42 CFR §441.301(c))

 The HCBS final rule requires that all home and community-based settings meet certain qualifications.
-Several of these qualifications include ensuring that:
+These qualifications include ensuring that:

-1) the setting integrates and supports full access to the greater community;

-2) an individual's privacy interests, dignity and respect, and freedom from coercion and restraint are not compromised to the greatest extent possible;

-3) an individual's initiative, autonomy and independence in making life choices is optimized;

-4) an individual's choice of services, and who provides them, is facilitated; and

-5) the provider owned or controlled setting ensures individuals have privacy in their unit, including but not limited to:
+- 1) the setting integrates and supports full access to the greater community; - 2) an individual's privacy interests, dignity and respect, and freedom from coercion and restraint are not compromised to the greatest extent possible; - 3) an individual's autonomy and independence in making life choices is optimized; - 4) an individual's choice of services, and who provides them, is facilitated; and - 5) the provider owned or controlled setting ensures individuals have privacy in their unit, including but not limited to: - a) lockable doors; - b) choice of roommates; - c) freedom to furnish and decorate their housing unit;

-- a) lockable doors; - b) choice of roommates; - c) freedom to furnish and decorate their unit; - d) individual control over his/her own schedule (including access to food at any time); and - e) full visitor access (individuals can have visitors at any time).
+- d) individual control over his/her own schedule (including access to food at any time); - e) full visitor access (individuals can have visitors at any time).

-Any modification to these requirements for provider-owned home and community-based residential settings must be supported by a specifically assessed need and must be justified in the person-centered service plan.
+Any modification to these requirements for provider-owned home and community-based residential settings must be supported by a specifically-assessed need and must be justified in the person-centered service plan.
 For more information please see: Home & Community Based Services Final Regulation | Medicaid